tamos/qgis-street-address-parser-api/README.md

 # qgis-street-address-parser-api

-Simple API that runs deepparse.org's address parser model.
+Simple API that runs deepparse.org's address parser model as a REST API via flask.
 Intended for use in the QGIS Plugin [Street Address Parser.](https://github.com/tamos/qgis-street-address-parser)

+**Work in progress.**

 ## Setup